OBSCA Councillors

 Do you think you could be an OBSCA Councillor?

-You can become an OBSCA councillor if you:
+You can become an OBSCA councillor you must be:

-• are British, or a citizen of the Commonwealth or the European Union
+• A British subject or a citizen of the Irish Republic or the EU and resident in the UK.

 You can't become a councillor if: